Chinese Wikipedia: Blocking of Wikipedia

-The People's Republic of China and internet service providers in Mainland China have adopted a practice of blocking contentious Internet sites in mainland China, and Wikimedia sites have been blocked at least three times in its history.
+The People's Republic of China and internet service providers in mainland China have adopted a practice of blocking contentious Internet sites in mainland China, and Wikimedia sites have been blocked at least three times in its history.

 On 19 May 2015, Chinese Wikipedia was blocked again within mainland China.
 Because all Wikipedias rely on HTTPS links, Chinese censors cannot see what page an individual is viewing; this also makes it more difficult to block a specific set of pages.

 First block

-The first block lasted from 2 – 21 June 2004.
-It began when access to the Chinese Wikipedia from Beijing was blocked on the 15th anniversary of the 1989 Tiananmen Square protests.
+The first block lasted from 2 to 21 June 2004.
+It began when access to the Chinese Wikipedia from Beijing was blocked on the 15th anniversary of the 1989 Tiananmen Square protests and massacre.

 Possibly related to this, on 31 May an article from the IDG News Service was published, discussing the Chinese Wikipedia's treatment of the protests.
 The Chinese Wikipedia also has articles related to Taiwan independence, written by contributors from Taiwan and elsewhere.
 A few days after the initial block of the Chinese Wikipedia, all Wikimedia Foundation sites were blocked in mainland China.
 In response to the blocks, two moderators prepared an appeal to lift the block and asked their regional internet service provider to submit it.
 All Wikimedia sites were unblocked between 17 and 21 June 2004.
 One month later, the first Chinese Wikipedian moderators' meeting was held in Beijing on 25 July 2004.

 The first block had an effect on the vitality of the Chinese Wikipedia, which suffered sharp dips in various indicators, such as the number of new users, the number of new articles, and the number of edits.
 In some cases, it took anywhere from 6 to 12 months in order to regain the stats from May 2004.
 On the other hand, on today's site, some of the articles are put under protection which may last for a month or more without any actions.